Trick or Treating Alternatives

 Kevin is pretty strict about self-regulating his bedtime.
 Come 7:30 or 8:00, no matter what, he’s going to fall asleep.
 Two years ago I pulled a sleeping kid around the neighborhood in a wagon.
 Last year he just stayed home with Dad while I took his brother.
-I’ve pretty much gotten over the disappointment of not having a little boy who is just ecstatic over the thought of dressing up and free candy.
-Gotta play the cards you’re dealt, right?
+Why force it?
+It obviously was for me, not him.

 There are plenty of alternatives to trick or treating available to you and your family.
 I know it’s early, but I wanted to post this to give you plenty of time to plan alternative trick-or-treat activities for your special needs child.
 Different, not less!

 - Have a Family Game Night – There is nothing more fun to a child than sitting down with their parents at the kitchen table and playing some great games with the family.
 Pick out the games in advance to ward off any fighting over what is going to be played and have them ready to rock and roll.
 Place some snacks and chips around the table for everyone to enjoy and start playing.

 - Host a Bon Fire – Invite all your family and friends over for a fun bonfire in your backyard.
 Hot dogs and s’mores are simple enough to make.
 And who doesn’t like sitting around a good old-fashioned fire?
 Grab some hay bales for seating and serve up some hot apple cider to keep everyone warm.
 You can make your party with a spooky Halloween theme or go untraditional and have guests dress like Disney characters.